biati-digital/nova-text-tools/texttools.novaextension/README.md

 **Swiss Army knife for text manipulation and selection**.
 This extension provides 65+ commands to manipulate and select text in your files.
 The commands are available globally and ready to be used any time with any file. **If you have text selected it will perform the actions in the current selections otherwise it will perform the action in the entire file.**

 ### What's New:
-There has been more than 15 new tools since the first release so make sure to always read the Changelog.
+We've added more than 15 new tools since the first release so make sure to always read the CHANGELOG.

-In version 3.0 we have added:
+New in version 3.0:

-- **Selection Expand/Shrink**, we would love if you can try it and let us know if you find errors.
+- **Selection Expand/Shrink**, we would love if you try it and let us know if you find errors.
 This is still a work in progress, currently it supports HTML, CSS, Less, Sass, Javascript, Vue, PHP and Python.
 You can use the shortcut `command+option+right` to expand and `command+option+left` to shrink.

+### What's Planned:
+- Selection Align.

 ### Text commands